Find The Best Solution For Your Child

-A request to terminate parental right has been held to be tantamount to the civil death penalty, therefore, the Court takes considerable caution in determining whether or not to grant a request to terminate parental rights.
+A request to terminate parental right in Nevada has been held to be tantamount to the civil death penalty, therefore, the Court takes considerable caution in determining whether or not to grant a request to terminate parental rights.
 In fact, the Constitution of the United States protects parental rights, thereby forcing the Court to hold a trial if a termination of parental right is challenged.
+Contact our experienced lawyers today for a free consultation about termination of parental rights in Las Vegas, Nevada.

 The two (2) part test which begins with determining whether the child’s best interest will be served by terminating parental rights and when the Court determines termination is in the best interest of the child, the Court must then determine whether parental fault exists warranting a termination of parental rights.
 The grounds for parental fault are set for in Nevada Revised Statute 125.105 which states as follows: